 Whether you love ‘em or hate ‘em, taking a drone on holiday is the latest travel trend.
 Drones have quickly gained popularity as the latest and greatest travel accessory among holidaymakers and enquiries to cover them is on the rise.
 However, it’s getting harder and harder to find a travel insurer that’ll actually cover them.

-If you're planning to use a drone to shoot insta-worthy videos overseas - it's vital to be aware of of the the local laws, permit requirements, fines and travel insurance options availabe to you.
+If you're planning to use a drone to shoot insta-worthy videos overseas - it's vital to be aware of of the the local laws, permit requirements, fines and travel insurance options available to you.

 No matter whether you've got a $50 toy, or a $2,000 higher end model you’ll need to do your homework to ensure your kit is properly protected.